malbong/vanillaJS_Project_20/README.md

 ### 18 - New Year Countdown: [Demo site](https://malbong.github.io/vanillaJS_Project_20/18_NewYearCountdown/index.html)

-- create randing page for counting new year
+- create randing page for counting the New Year
-- calculate the days, hours, minutes, seconds using the Date object
+- calculate the days, hours, minutes and seconds using the Date object
-- display the loading image
+- display a loading image